Education Excellence Award 2024 Names 60 Winners

 The winners list will be available on the Ministry of Education and Higher Education (MoEHE)'s official social media channels, she added.

-Highlighting innovations by students, teachers and other distinguished people across Qatars schools, the Award strongly stimulates innovation and academic excellence and celebrates scientific and research achievements.
-It also demonstrates Qatars commitment to scientific and academic excellence standards, particularly in areas that serve the national development.
+Highlighting innovations by students, teachers, and other distinguished people across Qatar's schools, the Award strongly stimulates innovation and academic excellence and celebrates scientific and research achievements.
+It also demonstrates Qatar's commitment to scientific and academic excellence standards, particularly in areas that serve national development.

 Legal Disclaimer: